pachyderm/pachyderm/doc/docs/master/how-tos/delete-pipeline.md

 will resume provenance from the last record.

 When Pachyderm cannot delete a pipeline with the standard command, you might need to enforce deletion by using the `--force` flag.
-Use this option with caution.
+Because this option can break dependant components in your DAG, use this option with extreme caution.

 To delete all pipelines, use the `--all` flag.